Presentation OptionsAlternatives To PowerPointHere are several listings. There are more up to date recommendations here:

 Canva (app or website)Canva - Easily design beautiful, professional graphics.
 Canva gives you all the tools you need to design.
 Canva is a simple, drag-and-drop, design software that’s completely online and free to use.
 Choose from hundreds of professionally designed layouts or create your own designs from scratch.
 Several images and layouts are free, but there is a paid element to this website.
 Easy to design and use it for free, but has the option to up your game if you decide to.

 - Blog Graphics - Documents

-iMovie puts everything you need to tell your story at your fingertips, with a beautifully streamlined interface and Multi-Touch gestures that let you enjoy your videos like never before.
+iMovie (app or software)iMovie puts everything you need to tell your story at your fingertips, with a beautifully streamlined interface and Multi-Touch gestures that let you enjoy your videos like never before.
 Browse your video library, quickly share favorite moments, and create beautiful HD movies and Hollywood-style trailers.

 The links for the iMovie how-to videos are below: